redashu/roche-ashu-k8s-cicd/README.md

 # roche-ashu-k8s-cicd
-for auto update and upgrade webapp running in EKS
+## for auto update and upgrade webapp running in EKS
+### testing git push from this vscode server